Proof Theory for Intuitionistic Strong L\"ob Logic: Kripke semantics for

 \begin{lemma} Let $\calM$ be a model with world $w$.
-For any invertible rule in $\DYSLb$ we have that whenever one of its premises is refuted by $w$ in $\calM$, the conclusion of the rule is also refuted by $w$ in $\calM$. \end{lemma} \begin{proof} This is an easy calculation for each invertible rule. \end{proof}
+For any invertible rule in $\DYSLprime$ we have that whenever one of its premises is refuted by $w$ in $\calM$, the conclusion of the rule is also refuted by $w$ in $\calM$. \end{lemma} \begin{proof} This is an easy calculation for each invertible rule. \end{proof}

-\begin{theorem}[Completeness] If $\Gamma \models \Delta$, then $ \proofs_\DYSLb \Gamma \Impl \Delta$. \end{theorem} \begin{proof} We prove by contradiction that whenever there is no cut-free proof for $S=(\Gamma \Impl \Delta)$, then there is an $\iSL$-model that refutes $\Gamma \Impl \Delta$.
+\begin{theorem}[Completeness] If $\Gamma \models \Delta$, then $ \proofs_\DYSLprime \Gamma \Impl \Delta$. \end{theorem} \begin{proof} We prove by contradiction that whenever there is no cut-free proof for $S=(\Gamma \Impl \Delta)$, then there is an $\iSL$-model that refutes $\Gamma \Impl \Delta$.
 Recall that the modal relation $R$ should be transitive and conversely well-founded.
-We assume that $\not \proofs_\DYSLb S$, which means that $S$ is marked as negative in the proof search tree.
-We use an induction on the height $k$ of the finite proof search tree for $\Gamma \Impl \Delta$.
-We start with the leaves for which $k=0$.
-For $k>0$ we distinguish between irreducible and non-irreducible negative sequents.
-Recall that for each non-irreducible sequent in the proof search tree marked as negative, there is \emph{at least} one predecessor marked as negative.
-And for each irreducible sequent marked as negative, \emph{for all} backwards applied rules, \emph{at least} one predecessor is marked as negative.
+We assume that $\not \proofs_\DYSLprime S$, which means that~$S$ is marked as negative in the proof search tree.
+We use an induction on the height $d$ of the finite proof search tree for $\Gamma \Impl \Delta$.
+We start with the leaves for which $d=1$.
+For $d>1$ we distinguish between saturated and non-saturated negative sequents.
+Recall that for each non-saturated sequent in the proof search tree marked as negative, there is \emph{at least} one predecessor marked as negative.
+And for each saturated sequent marked as negative, \emph{for all} backwards applied rules, \emph{at least} one predecessor is marked as negative.